2 types of beading to consider for your Shaker Kitchen

-This is a concave moulding.
-Imagine the shape of a wave.
+This one is slightly different.
+It’s a concave moulding that looks a little like the shape of a wave.